afallahi/rag-ai-agent-be/README.md

 ### 5. Configure Environment
 Create a `.env` file in the project root to customize:

-- LLM provider
+- LLM provider and model
-- LLM Model
 - Reranker provider
 - FAISS indexing options
+- S3 bucket and prefix

 ## Running the Project